What is personalization?

 Vertically Netflix shows you categories that you might enjoy the most.
 And horizontally, a series of TV shows most similar to what you’ve been watching (with minor deviations to allow new discoveries).

-Every once in a while, Netflix will permutate the groups and videos to “freshen up” your homepage.
+Every once in a while, Netflix marketing strategies will permutate the groups and videos to “freshen up” your homepage.
 This way, TV shows that you didn’t notice while you browsed Netflix in the morning, might appear at the top in the evening.

 KEY TAKEAWAY: If you offer many products, personalize your product catalog in two dimensions: groups and rows.
 Make sure you mix the products in rows to freshen up the user’s experience each visit and resurface good recommendations they might have missed before.